 - Surveys can be saved as drafts and submitted later if there is no Internet connection.

 - Built in user management with access controls.
-This means there is no need for a surveyor to rekey their contact info for every survey they submit.
+Unlike other software, this means there is no need for a surveyor to rekey their contact info for every survey they submit.

 - Regions can optionally choose to have the surveys customized to meet local needs.